“Don't forget shower shoes and a shower caddy! It helps keep all your stuff together and makes bathroom trips easier!" - Melanie Moon '19

 • Hole punch

 • Computer and any necessary supplies/accessories (Printer is optional.
-You can print in the Tech Center and residents hall lobbies)
+You can print in the Tech Center for free!)

 • Earphones / Noise canceling headphones